 Seasonal affective disorder (SAD) is a subtype of major depression and bipolar disorder, occurring with seasonal change over at least a 2-year period.
 Most commonly presents with onset of depression in the autumn or winter, and full remission of symptoms over the spring or summer.
-SAD occurs more commonly in high latitudes.
 Lifetime estimates for depressive and bipolar disorders with a seasonal pattern average between 0.4% and 2.9% in US, Canadian, and UK community studies.
 Some estimates may be as high 9.7%.
 However, these differences are probably due to differences in the sampling and diagnostic criteria used.

-Bipolar disorder, type I: at least one manic or mixed episode.
+Bipolar I disorder: at least one manic or mixed episode.

-Bipolar disorder, type II: has never had a full manic episode; at least one hypomanic episode and at least one major depressive episode.
+Bipolar II disorder: has never had a full manic episode; at least one hypomanic episode and at least one major depressive episode.